RBND/Silas-Blue/README.md

   >\------

 ## Controlling the bot
-  You can either use commands predicated with `!` or by tagging the bot's username.
-For example to get a list of all commands you can type `!help` or `@BotName help`.
-This allows you to interact with the bot even if you have other bots already using `!`.
+As of V1.1.0 you can issue commands in the terminal to configure settings on per server basis.
+Type `Help` in the terminal for a list of commands and how to use them.

-  You can reset the bots server configs by deleting the file `bot_config.pkl`.
-This file is automaticly generated after you run the bot.
+In Discord you can called the bot with either `!` or tagging it's username.
+For example both of these will pull up the help info to learn the bots discord commands: `!help` or `@BotName help`

 ## Contact
 You can contact RobotsNeverDie via the Mobile Repair Discord. https://discord.gg/HvM9thmd